Platform Guide

 7Known limitations and incompatible apps

-8When Collective makes sense for your business
+8When Collective makes sense

 The Short Answer